iomete/iom-docs/docs/administration-guide/iomete-ip-addresses.md

 ---
-title: iomete IP Addresses
+title: IOMETE IP Addresses
 description: Customers can use these static IP addresses to increase the security only opening their SSH access to these addresses
 ---

 Customers can use these static IP addresses to increase the security only opening their SSH access to these addresses
 ___

 We pull data from your sources and send it to your destination using a set of fixed IP addresses.
-To ensure that **iomete** can do this, you must whitelist these IP addresses in your firewall.
-Use the list below according to the region in which you'd like your **iomete** SSH access and whitelist all IPs listed for your region:
+To ensure that **IOMETE** can do this, you must whitelist these IP addresses in your firewall.
+Use the list below according to the region in which you'd like your **IOMETE** SSH access and whitelist all IPs listed for your region:

 ### AWS